Deb_2_0001outtakes.jpg

 We will definitely be attending more events on the Cornell Concert Series!

-— Martha Pollack, President, Cornell University
+— Martha Pollack, Former President, Cornell University

 The flagship performance series of the university, Cornell Concert Series has been hosting musicians and ensembles of international stature since 1903.
 We present great traditions from across the world, ranging from Western classical to jazz to Indian to taiko to American roots.